 This Could Be The Future Of Inflammatory Bowel Disease Treatment

 You probably know at least one person with an inflammatory bowel disease—an umbrella term for autoimmune diseases of the digestive tract, including both Crohn's disease and ulcerative colitis—which affects as many as 1.6 million Americans.
 These diseases are characterized by periods of remission and then flare-ups that can cause debilitating symptoms like persistent diarrhea, abdominal pain and cramping, rectal bleeding, and fatigue.
-Many people with these conditions have turned to cannabis as a complementary or alternative therapy with great success, and now, a new study shows exactly why and how it works.
+Many people with these conditions have turned to cannabis as a complementary or alternative therapy1 with great success, and now, a new study shows exactly why and how it works.

 Interestingly, this discovery was accidental, made by researchers who were studying the characteristics of healthy intestines.
 Scientists from the University of Massachusetts and University of Bath were investigating a specific pathway in the epithelial cells of the gut lining when they uncovered a second pathway, which involves endocannabinoids (your body's natural version of the cannabinoids, like CBD and THC, that are found in plants).
 The endocannabinoids in this pathway worked to prevent neutrophils (white blood cells that lead the immune system response) from getting through the epithelial cells.
 The study, published in the Journal of Clinical Investigation, showed that when this pathway was missing, patients were more likely to develop ulcerative colitis.